Follow this advice for quiting your addiction to unhealthy foods

 you're about to succumb to junk food, take a walk outside or pop in a dance DVD.

-it will help curb your hunger.
+it will help curb your hunger as well.

 Don't buy junk food in the first place.